Claire Ward

-Claire Margaret Ward (born 9 May 1972) is a Labour Party politician.
-She served as the Member of Parliament for Watford from 1997 to 2010, and was a Parliamentary Under Secretary of State at the Ministry of Justice from 2009 to 2010.
+Claire Margaret Ward (born 9 May 1972) is a British Labour Party politician who was elected Mayor of the East Midlands in May 2024.
+Previously, she served as Member of Parliament for Watford from 1997 to 2010.
+Ward was a Government Whip from 2005 to 2009 and a Justice Minister from 2009 to 2010.

 Early life and career

 Ward was born in North Shields, Northumberland, the daughter of Frank and Cathy Ward.
 Both her parents were Labour Party councillors and her father stood unsuccessfully as the Labour candidate for Hertsmere at the 1987 general election.
-She was brought up in Borehamwood, Hertfordshire, where she attended the Loreto College, an all-girls Roman Catholic school in St Albans, and studied at the newly created University of Hertfordshire graduating with a LLB (Law degree) in 1993.
-She then completed an MA in Britain and the European Union at Brunel University, before qualifying as a solicitor at the College of Law in London.
+She was brought up in Borehamwood, Hertfordshire, where she attended the Loreto College, an all-girls Roman Catholic school in St Albans, and studied at the newly created University of Hertfordshire, graduating with a LLB (Law degree) in 1993.
+She then completed an MA on Britain and the European Union at Brunel University, before qualifying as a solicitor at the College of Law in London.
 From 1995 to 1998, she was a trainee solicitor.

 Ward joined the Labour Party, the Co-operative Party and the Transport and General Workers' Union at the age of fifteen, becoming an active member of Young Labour.
 In 1990, she won the South East TUC Mike Perkins Memorial Award for Young Trade Unionists before being elected as the Youth Representative on Labour's National Executive Committee (NEC) the following year.

 She was elected as a councillor for Elstree and Borehamwood Town Council in 1994, where she served as Mayor from 1996 to 1997.
 She stepped down from the Labour Party NEC in 1995 upon her selection as the party's candidate for Watford.